uikit/uikit-site/docs/pages/visibility.md

 ```

-Note: In this example the green elements are hidden on screens that are larger than the defined breakpoint.
+**Note** In this example the green elements are hidden on screens that are larger than the defined breakpoint.
 Resize your browser window to see the effect.

 ```example
 <div class="uk-child-width-1-1@s uk-child-width-1-2@m uk-text-center" uk-grid>